Federated Domain Generalization: A Survey: Methodologies: A Survey

 Xu \textit{et al.} \cite{xu2023federated} outlined a novel federated adversarial domain hallucination (FADH) learning framework for FDG, making the final model more robust to unseen domain shifts.
-Zhang \textit{et al.} \cite{zhang2023federated} proposed FedADG that aligns the distributions among different source domains using federated adversarial learning, resulting in a universal feature representation with good generalization performance over unseen target domains while protecting local data privacy.
-Peng \textit{et al.} \cite{peng2019federated} extends adversarial adaptation techniques to the constraints of the FL setting and leverages feature disentanglement to enhance knowledge transfer.
-Zhang \textit{et al.} \cite{zhang2021federated1} introduces deep adversarial networks as a solution to effectively bridge the gap between domain distributions while maintaining data privacy.
+Zhang \textit{et al.} \cite{zhang2023federated} introduced FedADG, employing federated adversarial learning to harmonize distributions across diverse source domains.
+This method yields a universal feature representation with strong generalization capabilities across unfamiliar target domains while safeguarding local data privacy.
+Peng \textit{et al.} \cite{peng2019federated} \hlyellow{extended} adversarial adaptation techniques to the constraints of the FL setting and \hlyellow{leveraged} feature disentanglement to bolster knowledge transfer.
+Zhang \textit{et al.} \cite{zhang2021federated1} \hlyellow{introduced} deep adversarial networks as a solution to effectively bridge the gap between domain distributions while maintaining data privacy.
 Micaelli \textit{et al.} \cite{micaelli2019zero} developed a training approach in which a student network learns to align its predictions with those of a teacher network, solely relying on an adversarial generator to discover images where the student exhibits poor alignment with the teacher and utilizing them for student training, without relying on any data or metadata.
 Zhang \textit{et al.} \cite{zhang2022fedzkt} developed a knowledge-agnostic approach for on-device knowledge transfer by adversarially training a generative model with the global model to obtain higher accuracy and better generalization performance.
-Dalmaz \textit{et al.} \cite{dalmaz2022specificity} proposed a novel specificity-preserving federated learning method for MRI contrast translation based on an adversarial model that adaptively normalizes the feature maps across the generator based on site-specific latent variables.
+Dalmaz \textit{et al.} \cite{dalmaz2022specificity} introduced a novel specificity-preserving FL technique for MRI contrast translation.
+This approach leveraged an adversarial model to dynamically normalize feature maps across the generator based on site-specific latent variables. \hlyellow{Kang \textit{et al.}\mbox{\cite{kang2022privacy}} introduced a fine-grained adversarial domain adaptation approach aimed at minimizing feature dimensionality, improving model interpretability, and enabling the acquisition of domain-invariant features.
+Zhang \textit{et al.}\mbox{\cite{zhang2024multi}} developed a Multi-hop Graph Pooling Adversarial Network tailored for cross-domain Remaining Useful Life prediction, addressing the domain drift among varied clients by accommodating the diverse data distribution.
+Yu \textit{et al.}\mbox{\cite{yu2023san}} utilized a gradient reversal layer within the U-net encoder to foster domain-invariant representations, bolstering model generalization.}